-I haven't updated this blog in a while, as I've been busy with the edits of book #1, and with writing book #2 and #3.
+I haven't updated this blog in a while, as I've been busy with the edits of book #1, and with brainstorming future novels.

-If you think you might enjoy reading my novels, please like my FB page, and subscribe to this blog to receive updates.
+If you think you might enjoy reading my novels, please like my FB page, follow me on Pinterest, and subscribe to this blog to receive updates.

 28 December 2012